isginf/gitlab_tools/README.md

 ## Known issues

-- Currently attachments are neither backuped nor restored per project
 - By now the project to be restored and it's settings must be created by hand
 - Members are not restored yet
-- Repository and wiki archives must be extracted manually
+- Repository, wiki and upload archives must be extracted manually

 ## License